zanzarolito/Py_Expense_Anjara/README.md

 - PyInquirer github repository : https://github.com/CITGuru/PyInquirer
 - Python Package Manager Documentation : https://pypi.org/project/pip/
 - CSV Read/Write standard lib documentation : https://docs.python.org/fr/3/library/csv.html
+- Unittest standard lib documentation : https://docs.python.org/3/library/unittest.html

 ## Advices
 Code quality and lisibility as well as documentation on how you solved problems will be greatly appreciated/rewarded Cheating is allowed, but getting catched isn't Creation of new files is recommended.
-Clean architectures will be rewarded
+Clean architectures will be rewarded A `tests` folder has been created along with a test example.
+Look at noted documentation in order to learn more about unit testing
 ## Todo-list

 - [X] A new expense can be added (Mandatory expense information : Amount, label, Spender)
-- [ ] Expense registry is stored in an external file on an appropriate format for persistency ()
+- [ ] Expense registry is stored in an external file on an appropriate format for persistency (CSV is fine, any other relevant format would be cool)
 - [ ] A new user can be created (Mandatory user information : Name)
 - [ ] Users are stored in an external file for persistency
 - [ ] When adding a new expense, Spender should be chosen among existing users